CrocoFactory/sensei/docs/learn/user_guide/preparers_finalizers.md

 ## Recap

-In summary, Sensei provides flexible hooks to customize how requests are prepared and responses are handled through [Preparers](#preparers) and [Finalizers](#finalizers).
+In summary, Sensei provides flexible hooks to customize how requests are prepared and responses are handled through [Preparers](#preparers){.internal-link} and [Finalizers](#finalizers){.internal-link}.
 These hooks can be applied at different levels with an organized execution order, providing nuanced control over request handling and response processing:

 - **Hook Levels**